 1The MSNI is an analytical approach proposed by REACH for the 2019 MSNAs, which incorporates some elements of the draft JIAF.
-The MSNI serves as an interim proposed solution for inter-sectoral analysis until the endorsed JIAF model becomes available.
+The MSNI serves as an interim proposed solution for inter-sectoral analysis until the analysis of the draft JIAF model becomes available.